r2devops/hub/jobs/trivy_image/README.md

 [README](https://github.com/aquasecurity/trivy#vulnerability-detection){:target="_blank"}

 !!! warning
-    With the default configuration, this job will fail if errors are detected.
+    With the default configuration, this job will fail if detected errors are in severity `MEDIUM`,`HIGH`,`CRITICAL`.
     It's the recommended configuration to reduce security risks in your software.
-You can disable this behaviour by setting the value `0` to the variable `TRIVY_EXIT_CODE`.
+You can disable this behaviour by emptying the value of the variable `TRIVY_EXIT_ON_SEVERITY`.

 ## How to use it